himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 clear="all"> <div class="caption">Github renders org files as a markdown.</div>

-Beyond normal `org` exporting, [Github](http://www.github.com) does something awesome... in their web viewer they *render* `org` files as a known markup language!
-This means that if you click on a `*.org` file on Gihub's web interface, it will display well-formatted version of the content, instead of defaulting to the raw org text.
+Beyond normal `org` exporting, [Github](http://www.github.com) does something awesome... they *render* `org` files as a known markup language on their website!
+This means that if you click an `*.org` file on Gihub's web interface, it will display a rendered version of the content, instead of defaulting to the raw org text.

 ## Speaking of Github...

-While I have always maintained my emacs configuration in [my dotfiles repo](https://github.com/himmAllRight/dotfiles), org-babel let me step up my game a bit.
-My current [dotfile system](http://localhost:1313/post/new-dotfiles/) has all of my emacs files in a separate `emacs` folder.
-On Github, each directory in a repo can contain a `README` file (or.... a symlink to a file...) that will be displayed below the list of files.
+While I have always maintained my emacs configuration in [my dotfiles repo](https://github.com/himmAllRight/dotfiles), org-babel has helped me step up my game.
+My current [dotfile system](http://ryan.himmelwright.net/post/new-dotfiles/) has all of my emacs files in a separate `emacs` folder.
+On Github, each directory in a repo can contain a `README` file (or.... a symlink to *another* file...)  to be displayed below the list of files.

 ## My Maintained Config